asakura89/Personal-Notes/Programming Concept/Concept — Troubleshooting Code.md

 ## Visual Studio (Low level debugging)

+### Analyze logic flow

 1. Use breakpoints
 2. Use conditional breakpoints
-3. Use Watch window
-4. Use Locals window
-5. Use Call-stack (optional to breakpoints step-through)
+3. Use Call-stack (optional to breakpoints step-through)

+### Analyze variable/data values

+1. Use Watch window
+2. Use Locals window
+3. Use Data visualizer

+### Analyze performance and hidden logic flow

-6. Use Diagnostic tools
+1. Use Diagnostic tools